Xenovonex/xenovonex.github.io/vehdynamics.md

 * The active anti-rollbar is modeled by adding a torque to the model that counters the rollover movement.
 This torque is controlled by a PD-controller, making it an active component countering rollover.

 ## Results
+The results below show the following:
+* The higher the mass, the higher the roll
+* The higher the CoG, the higher the roll
+* The passive anti-rollbar prevents rollover more than no anti-rollbar
+* The active anti-rollbar prevents rollover more than the passive anti-rollbar and no anti-rollbar

 #### The Fish-hook manoeuvre expressed in the input steering angle of the simulated vehicle
 <img src="/assets/img/swa_LateralSpeed.png" alt="res_fishhook" width="300"/>